MillionConcepts/dustgoggles/readme.md

 ## Feedback

 Feedback is welcomed and encouraged.
-Because `dustgoggles` is a dependency of tactical software for the Mars Science Laboratory and Mars 2020 missions, it is possible that the content of your feedback is covered by the MSL or M2020 Team Guidelines, In that case, please email: `mstclair@millionconcepts.com`.
+Because `dustgoggles` is a dependency of tactical software for the Mars Science Laboratory and Mars 2020 missions, it is possible that the content of your feedback might be covered by the MSL or M2020 Team Guidelines.
+In that case, please send an email to mstclair@millionconcepts.com.
 Otherwise, please file an Issue on this repository.

 ## Tests